Construction of the Wise Man: Protect Your Church from Flooding

 Temporary Measures in the Event of a Flood

 You can protect your church from flooding, but sometimes the tumultuous waves arise unexpectedly from an outside source.
 If a leak or flood does threaten without Moses there to part the waters, there are immediate precautions you can take.
-You should consider having sandbags or other temporary flood barriers on-hand to stem the tide, especially during rainy seasons.
+You should consider having sandbags or other temporary flood barriers on hand to stem the tide, especially during rainy seasons.

 Your plumbing can work in your favor in the event of a flood.
-Fit non-return valves on drainage systems to prevent water backing up into the property, and utilize pump and sump systems to mitigate damage.
+Fit non-return valves on drainage systems to prevent water from backing up into the property, and utilize pump and sump systems to mitigate damage.
 If you discuss these during the construction phase, you will not be caught off-guard.